 The higher the intensity, the shorter you should train.

-How much protein do you take daily?
+How much protein do you consume daily?

-Are you currently on a diet or bulk?
+Are you currently on cutting or bulking?

 Do you supply sufficient vitamins and minerals that your body desperately needs to recover properly?